abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 1. Run `npm init -y` to create a `package.json` file in this directory.
 2. Install Jest by running `npm install jest`.
-3. Create an `index.js` file and, in that file, a function to work in and a `module.exports` line to export that function.
+3. Create an `index.js` file and, in that file, a function to work in, and a `module.exports` line to export that function.
 4. Import the function in an `index.test.js` file with `require`.
-5. Either directly run Jest using `jest` (for a one-time run) or `jest --watch-all` (for run-on-save), or add script(s) to your `package.json` file to run Jest.
+Note that if you exported as an object,you will need to destructure the function out of the object—that is, if you exported in curlies, require in curlies.
+If you just did `module.exports = functionName`, you can require without curlies.
+5. Add a test script to your `package.json` file that runs Jest.
+You can do this by changing the `test` property to the string "jest".
+Alternately, change it to `jest --watch-all` to run Jest in watch mode.
+Remember that this is JSON, which means double quotes around all strings, and no trailing commas.
+6. Run your tests with `npm test`.

 If you haven't created a test yet, you will get an error. **This error is normal and expected**.
 It's simply Jest telling you that you don't have any tests yet.